Dragon Age: The Stolen Throne: Development

 For the novel's theme, Gaider decided to explore some of the possible stories he seeded in parts of Thedas when he first made the setting; he did not know at first whether they would ultimately be utilized for Origins.
 Eventually he decided that the novel would be about the history of Ferelden's struggle for independence against the Orlesian Empire, an event referred to many times in the game, with Gaider noting that he and the rest of the development team initially tried to incorporate that story into the narrative for Origins.
-He recognized that the continuity between the games' narrative and the tie-in material will not "necessarily going to mix that well", noting that it is problematic to incorporate a character originally introduced in the novelizations into the games, as the character ought to be presented in a manner which do not confuse players who do not have knowledge of the tie-in material, while at the same time satisfying players who did read the novels and not giving the impression of "a rehash of what they already know".
+He recognized that the continuity between the games' narrative and the tie-in material was not "necessarily going to mix that well", noting that it is problematic to incorporate a character originally introduced in the novelizations into the games, as the character ought to be presented in a manner which does not confuse players who do not have knowledge of the tie-in material, while at the same time satisfying players who did read the novels and not giving the impression of "a rehash of what they already know".